Dambusters: The Forging of a Legend (Paperback)

 617 Squadron in World War II

-This new version of the Dams raid within the book, pays particular attention to timings, as it is easy to overlook the fact, that this was a complex three-phase operation, spanning 8 hours and 47 minutes, with action occurring simultaneously at widely dispersed locations.
-It also attempts to settle finally the circumstances of the losses, by examining the testimony of eyewitnesses on both sides, and presenting arguments to help readers decide for themselves what actually happened where previous accounts are contradictory or at variance.
+This retelling of the Dams raid pays particular attention to timings.
+It is often easy to overlook the fact that this was a complex three-phase operation, spanning 8 hours and 47 minutes, with action occurring simultaneously at widely dispersed locations.
+The book also attempts to settle, once and for all, the circumstances of the losses, by examining the testimony of eyewitnesses on both sides.
+Previous accounts can be criticised for being contradictory or at variance; here, efforts have been made to present arguments in such a way as to help readers decide for themselves what actually happened.

 In the later war years, 617 suffered greatly during an attack on the Dortmund-Ems Canal, but they recovered.
 Their list of prioritised special targets went on to include Hamburg, the German missile research plant at Peenemünde, the U boat pens at La Pallice and the sinking of the battleship Tirpitz.
 The legendary Leonard Cheshire VC led the Squadron for much of that period.
 Contained within this newly researched publication are a host of first-hand accounts from squadron members as well as German and Dutch witnesses who were present at some of the most spectacular raids.
 These eyewitness accounts help to explain many of the mysterious losses of the Squadron's aircraft.
 Lengthy appendices contain a Roll of Honour, lists of Commanders, airfields and aircraft, operational statistics and aircraft histories.